CesiumGS/3d-tiles/TileFormats/FeatureTable/README.md

   * This is common for global semantics like `"INSTANCES_LENGTH"` and `"POINTS_LENGTH"`.
 2. A JSON array of values. (e.g. `"POSITION" : [1.0, 0.0, 0.0, 0.0, 1.0, 0.0, 0.0, 0.0, 1.0]`)
     * Feature values are always stored as a single, flat array, not an array of arrays.
 Above, each `POSITION` refers to a `float32[3]` data type so there are three features: `Feature 0's position`=`(1.0, 0.0, 0.0)`, `Feature 1's position`=`(0.0, 1.0, 0.0)`, `Feature 2's position`=`(0.0, 0.0, 1.0)`.
-3. A reference to data in the binary body, denoated by an object with a `byteOffset` property. (e.g. `"SCALE" : { "byteOffset" : 24` } )
+3. A reference to data in the binary body, denoted by an object with a `byteOffset` property. (e.g. `"SCALE" : { "byteOffset" : 24` } )
   * `byteOffset` is always relative to the start of the binary body.

 The only valid keys in the JSON header are the defined semantics by the tile format.
 Application-specific data should be stored in the Batch Table.